Rabies and Other

 |Wildlife abounds in Gwinnett and should be left undisturbed in their natural habitat.|

-Wild animals such as raccoon, fox, skunk, bats, or coyote, may be dangerous and carry rabies, even though they may not exhibit visible signs or symptoms.
+Wild animals, such as raccoons, foxes, skunks, bats, or coyotes, may be dangerous and carry rabies, even though they may not exhibit visible signs or symptoms.
 Do not try to handle or approach wild animals.
 Call the center at 770.339.3200 for assistance in trapping wild animals.

 The Georgia Department of Natural Resources is a valuable resource for options on nuisance wildlife, fact sheets, wildlife rehabilitator information, tips on managing land for wildlife, guides on rabies, and much more.
 For more information, visit GeorgiaWildlife.com.

 |Livestock impounded at the Bill Atkinson Animal Welfare Center is subject to a 10-day hold (fees may apply).
 The animals may be adopted or rescued if the owner does not reclaim the livestock during that time.

-Any livestock that was captured by the use of tranquilizers or darting drugs are not allowed to be slaughtered for consumption.
+Any livestock captured using tranquilizers or darting drugs is not allowed to be slaughtered for consumption.

-For more information on handling livestock, please refer to of the Gwinnett County Animal Control Ordinance.
+For more information on handling livestock, please refer to the Gwinnett County Animal Control Ordinance.

 Dead Animal Removal

 To report dead animals on state roadways, call the Georgia Department of Transportation at 404.631.1990 during regular business hours.Pet owners may bring their deceased animal to the shelter for disposal (fees may apply).
 Private property owners must dispose of a carcass in accordance with state House Bill no. 225, Act no. 557.